-The Austin Area Heritage Council (AAHC) in collaboration with Google Fiber, Sigma Pi Phi Fraternity and, Child, Inc. are sponsoring the 17th Annual MLK Oratory Competition which will take place on Thursday, January 13, 2022 at 6:30pm.
+The Austin Area Heritage Council (AAHC), in collaboration with ACC African American Cultural Center, Google Fiber, Sigma Pi Phi Fraternity and, Child, Inc. are sponsoring the 18th Annual MLK Oratory Competition.

-Due to the COVID-19 pandemic, this event will be presented virtually in order to continue the legacy of Dr. Martin Luther King, Jr. and most importantly, for the students who are the future of this country.
+Since the beginning of the COVID pandemic two years ago, we have done this event virtually.
+We are happy to announce that this event will be live and in person in order to continue the legacy of Dr. Martin Luther King, Jr. and most importantly, for the students who are the future of this country.

 - The speeches must be written by the student and cannot be more than 5 minutes in length;

-At the final competition, judges are made aware of specifications and will keep them in mind as they judge the finalists on the following metrics:
+- At the school-wide and final competition, judges will be aware of specifications and will keep them in mind as they judge the students on:

 - Stage Decorum

 - Expression and Memory, not on whether one student has more musical talent than another